 - Reactions to these memories or thoughts about the event, such as sudden irritability or anger, hyper-vigilance, an exaggerated startle response, or problems sleeping

 In post-traumatic stress disorder, these symptoms are not a result of substance abuse or any other physical or mental medical condition.
-They are the direct results of exposure to an event or series of events that he was not prepared to confront.
+They are the direct results of exposure to an event or series of events they were unprepared to confront.

 What Causes PTSD?